 The heavier the sleeper the heavier by weight you want the mattress to be.
 You will do just fine with a lightweight mattress in a guest room that is seldom used, or for your 50-pound child.
 But for heavy adults, opt for the heaviest mattress you can afford.

-TAKE A NAP.
 Once you’ve narrowed your selection to two or three, take a nap.
 Spend at least 15 minutes on each of the beds you are considering.
 Comfort is key here so don’t make a hasty decision.

 Warehouse clubs like Costco and Sam’s Club carry a limited choice of name-brand mattress sets in all sizes.
 Typically they’re top of the line at cut-rate prices.
 But you won’t have a salesman to consult (perhaps that’s a good thing), you won’t be able to take a nap, either.
 However, I can say from personal experience both Costco and Sam’s make wise choices and they have generous return/refund policies.
 Trust them and you’ll knock $100s from the cost of your mattress.

 Companies like Tuft & Needle, Leesa and Casper are getting thousands of rave reviews.
-All three of these companies have a 100-night guarantee with free return for full refund, no questions asked.
+All three of these companies have a 100-night guarantee with a free return for full refund, no questions asked.
 Given the customer feedback plus amazingly low prices, I think it’s worth considering a mattress you can’t test in a store—but only if you have nothing to lose for trying and you will carry through with a no-hassle return if it’s just not right for you.